luontola/territory-bro/resources/public/home.md

 Print it on thick paper, cut with a sharp knife and ruler along the crop marks, and you're done!

 ![A sample territory card](assets/examples/card.fef9840a.jpg)

-## Learn More

-You can [view a demo congregation](/congregation/demo) to explore what Territory Bro offers.

-To start creating new territory cards for your congregation, read more from the [user guide](/documentation).